KoroLev2512/kraud-chess/README.md

 ## Gratitude

-We are grateful to the React and Next teams for the React and Next.js frameworks.
+Grateful to the React and Next teams for the React and Next.js frameworks.

 ## Learn More